 The Handy board is now ready for interactive mode.
-Otherwise, to start the Handy Board in interactive mode, hold down the START button as you switch on the Handy Board.
-To interface the computer to the Handy Board, type ic<enter> at the DOS prompt.
-You will either see the board synchronizing with the computer, or some error.
-If the board properly synchronizes with the computer, you should see a C> prompt appear on the computer screen.
+Otherwise, to start the Handy Board in interactive mode, hold down the START button as you switch on the Handy Board printf("Hello World!\n"); <enter>

 You are now in the interactive mode for the Handy Board.
 The Handy Board is now ready to use.
 If the board does not synchronize with the computer, try again.
 If this does not work, get help from your TA.

 Commands to the Handy Board can be sent directly to it from the host computer in Interactive Mode.
-For example, at the C> prompt, try typing:
+For example, at the prompt, try typing: